liflab/beepbeep-3-book/markdown/core/README.md

 The `Slice` processor is represented by a box with a piece of cheese (yes, cheese) as its pictogram.
 Like the `Window` processor, one of its arguments (the slicing function) is placed on one side of the box, and the other argument (the slice processor) is linked to the box by a circle and a line.
 We took the liberty of putting the slice processor inside a "cloud" instead of a plain rectangle.
 As expected, this slice processor is itself a group that encapsulates a `TurnInto` and a `Cumulate` processor.

 Let us now see what happens when we start pulling events on `slicer`.
 On the first call to `pull`, `slicer` pulls on the source and receives the number 1.
 It evaluates the slicing function, which (obviously) returns 1.
-It then looks into its memory for an instance of the slice processor associated to the value 1.
+It then seeks into its memory for an instance of the slice processor associated to the value 1.
 Since there is none, `slicer` creates a new copy of the slice processor, and pushes the value 1 into it.
 It then collects the output from that slice processor, which is (again) the value 1.

 The last step is to return something to the call to `pull`.
 What a slicer outputs is always a Java `Map` object.
 The keys of that map correspond to values of the slicing function, and the value for each key is the last event produced by the corresponding slice processor.
 Every time an event is received, the slicer returns as its output the newly updated map.
 At the beginning of the program, the map is empty; this first call to `pull` will add a new entry to the map, associating the value 1 to the slice "1".
 The first line printed by the program is the contents of the map, namely: